-Jenny and I have been to all the following Airbnb's and would highly recommend them.
+Jenny and I are frequent airbnb'ers.
+We've been to the following Airbnb's and would highly recommend them.
 Photos are taken directly from the listing but the descriptions are edited versions of our reviews post-stay.
-Enjoy!

 Upstate New York